 Thai micro crabs are omnivorous scavengers by nature.
 They do not actively hunt, but they will eat just about anything edible.
-They are a non-aggressive species that acquire most of their food through using their bristles to filter food pieces, like microorganisms from the water with the tiny bristles on their body.
-These particles are then eaten as the crab cleans himself.
+They are a non-aggressive species that acquire most of their food by using their bristles to filter food pieces, like microorganisms from the water with the tiny bristles on their body.
+These particles are then eaten as the crab cleans itself.

 Note: Thai Micro crabs are from the river.
 Therefore, they are used to water flow and handle the currents extremely well.
 Even more, because they partially filter feed, much like Bamboo shrimp (read more about it), they stay more active near the flow, they rest and eat off it.
 Therefore, it would be ideal to provide some in their tank.